On the Lefschetz Principle for $\mathrm{GL}(n,\mathbb{C})$ and $\mathrm{GL}(m,\mathbb{Q}_p)$: Abstract

 \section{Abstract}

 We construct an exact functor from the category of Harish-Chandra modules of $\mathrm{GL}_n(\mathbb C)$ to the category of finite-dimensional modules of a graded Hecke algebra of type A. We show that the functor preserves parabolically induced modules, standard modules, irreducible modules, unitary modules and Dirac series.
 We also use the functor to connect a Bernstein-Zelevinsky type functor for graded Hecke algebra side to the tensor product for $\mathrm{GL}_n(\mathbb C)$ side.
-Some applications are also discussed.
+As an application, we explain how to obtain some new instances of explicit quotient branching laws from our results.